Telepathetic/Varroaster/README.md

 ## Why Hyperthermia?

 - No chemical residues in wax or honey
-- No resistance pressure on mite populations
+- Low resistance risk — hyperthermia acts through broad physiological stress rather than a single molecular target, making rapid resistance evolution less likely; however, any treatment that preferentially kills susceptible mites imposes selection pressure, and long-term adaptation cannot be excluded
-- Weather independent — works on any day, any season
+- Weather independent — no sun required; works in any season above ~5°C ambient
 - Targets the brood-safe window when properly controlled
 - Compatible with integrated Varroa management approaches